 An Important Technical Note: Relaxation Is Critical Here

 Green Dragon Separating Water is a powerful exercise that requires the shoulders, upper body, and legs to be kept as relaxed as possible throughout.
 Muscular tension can creep in easily with this pattern — and when it does, it can completely negate the effects of the exercise.
 This is one of the stronger reasons across the entire set to learn directly from a qualified instructor rather than from video alone.
+However, for practical purposes, learning qigong online is often the only option for most people.

 An Important Note on Form vs. Qigong